Join Us & Get Wine 101 Course 75% Off

 The next biggest thing since the French Paradox has been the Mediterranean diet.

-Recognized for its health-promoting effects, the Mediterranean diet blends moderate consumption of alcohol (mostly red wine) with less meat and a high consumption of vegetables, fruits, nuts, legumes, seeds, and olive oil.
+Recognized for its health-promoting effects, the Mediterranean diet blends moderate alcohol consumption (mostly red wine) with less meat and a high intake of vegetables, fruits, nuts, legumes, seeds, and olive oil.

 The proof of concept is some of the longest-lived people on earth.